bitcoin/bitcoin/doc/files.md

 - *Italicized* files are only installed in source builds if relevant CMake options are enabled.
 They are not included in binary releases.
 - README and bitcoin.conf files are included in binary releases but not installed in source builds.
 - On Windows, binaries have a `.exe` suffix (e.g., `bitcoin-cli.exe`).

+## Filesystem recommendations

+When choosing a filesystem for the data directory (`datadir`) or blocks directory (`blocksdir`) on **macOS**,the `exFAT` filesystem should be avoided.
+There have been multiple reports of database corruption and data loss when using this filesystem with Bitcoin Core, see [Issue #31454](https://github.com/bitcoin/bitcoin/issues/31454) for more details.